Climate and Average Weather Year Round in Naples Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 1.9 months, from March 28 to May 26, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 2, with an average of 6.8 kWh.
+The brightest month of the year in Naples is April, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.6 months, from November 9 to January 28, with an average daily incident shortwave energy per square meter below 4.3 kWh.
-The darkest day of the year is December 22, with an average of 3.7 kWh.
+The darkest month of the year in Naples is December, with an average of 3.8 kWh.

 For the purposes of this report, the geographical coordinates of Naples are 26.142 deg latitude, -81.796 deg longitude, and 3 ft elevation.